White-Nose Syndrome in Missouri

 What bat species are susceptible to WNS?

-- Missouri has at least 12 resident species of bats in Missouri, and six species are susceptible to WNS infection.
-These include the big brown bat, eastern small-footed bat, little brown bat, northern long-eared bat, federally endangered Indiana bat and eastern pipistrelle or tri-colored bat.
-Missouri’s other “cave bats” not yet known to contract WNS include southeastern bat, Rafinesque’s big-eared bat and federally endangered gray bat.
-“Tree bats” (don’t significantly use caves) are not known to contract WNS.
-Missouri’s species include eastern red bat, hoary bat and silver-haired bat.
+- Missouri has at least 12 resident species of bats in Missouri, and seven species are susceptible to WNS infection.
+These include the big brown bat, eastern small-footed bat, little brown bat, northern long-eared bat, eastern pipistrelle (or tri-colored bat), and the federally endangered Indiana and gray bats.

-How long will this WNS problem be with us, and will it infect humans?
+How long will this WNS problem be with us?

 Who is my MDC contact for bats and WNS?